Noncollision Singularities in a Planar Four-body Problem: Introduction

-Let us also briefly comment on our result in \cite{DX}.
-In \cite{DX}, we consider a model that we call two-center-two-body problem in which the two large bodies $Q_1$ and $Q_2$ are fixed.
-This model, looks artificial, however captures the main difficulties of the problem.
-Moreover, the calculation is much simpler.
-The experience and intuition that we get when working on \cite{DX} effectively guide us to go through the harder calculations of this paper.

 The paper is organized as follows.
 In Section \ref{sct: main}, we give the proof of the main Theorem \ref{ThMain}.
 In Section \ref{sct: hyp} we study the structure of the derivative of the local map and the global map.
 In Section \ref{sct: symp}, we perform several symplectic transformations to reduce the Hamiltonian system to a form suitable for doing calculations and estimates.
 This section is purely algebraic without dynamics.
 Next, we state our estimates for the derivatives of the factor maps of the global map as Proposition \ref{Prop: main} in Section \ref{sct: prop}.
-The following Sections \ref{sct: eqmotion}, \ref{sct: var}, \ref{sct: boundary} and \ref{sct: switch} are devoted to the proof of the proposition.
+The following Sections \ref{sct: eqmotion}, \ref{sct: var}, \ref{sct: boundary}, \ref{sct: switch} and \ref{sct: loc} are devoted to the proof of the proposition.
 In Appendix \ref{appendixb}, we give the proof of our main estimate for the derivative of the global map, Lemma \ref{Lm: glob}, based on Proposition \ref{Prop: main}.
-In Section \ref{sct: loc}, we establish the structure of the local map stated in Lemma \ref{Lm: loc} and prove the nondegeneracy condition.
-In Section \ref{sct: N>4}, we discuss briefly how to construct non-collision singularities for $N$-body problem with $N>4$.
-Finally, in Appendix \ref{appendixa}, we give an introduction to Delaunay variables including the estimates of various partial derivatives which are used in our calculations and in Appendix \ref{section: gerver}, we summarize the result of Gerver in \cite{G2} and fill in more detailed proofs.
+Finally, in Appendix \ref{appendixa}, we give an introduction to Delaunay variables including estimates of the various partial derivatives which are used in our calculations, and in Appendix \ref{section: gerver}, we summarize the result of Gerver in \cite{G2}.

-We briefly talk about the use of computer here.
-Besides the computer usage in Lemma \ref{Lm: local4}, \ref{Lm: local3} and Appendix \ref{SSEllipse} that are done in \cite{DX}, we use Mathematica in Section \ref{sct: var} and Appendix \ref{appendixb} to help us multiply matrices in order to prove Lemma \ref{Lm: glob}.
-Multiplying 10$\times$10 matrices involves 1000 multiplications.
-We need to do such calculations several times.
-Since we are only interested in main terms such calculations can, in principle, be performed by hand but we believe that the computer is more reliable.
-Finally we note that the leading terms in the asymptotics of the global map in this paper are the same as in \cite{DX} so the computer is only used to suppress the subleading terms.
-See Remark \ref{Rk: final} for more discussion.

 We use the following conventions for constants.